greg-raven/Department-21/_posts/2019-02-25-is-it-a-dodge-or-a-ram.md

 ---
-title: 'Is it a Dodge or a Ram?'
+title: "Is it a Dodge or a Ram?"
 author: 'Noam Sain'
 layout: post
 ---